-If the engine stops abruptly when the throttle lever is released:
+If the engine stops abruptly when the throttle lever is released, do the following:

-- Turn the ignition switch to OFF. - 2.
-Visually inspect the throttle cable and carburetor/throttle body to determine what caused the safety switch to activate. - 3.
+- 1. Turn the ignition switch to OFF. - 2.
 Test the throttle lever by compressing and releasing it several times.
-The lever and cable must return to the idle position quickly and completely. - 4.
-If the throttle lever operates properly, turn the ignition switch on and go through normal starting procedures. - If the engine doesn't start, your authorized POLARIS dealer can perform this service.
+The lever must return to the idle position quickly and completely. - 3.
+If the throttle lever operates properly, turn the ignition switch on and go through normal starting procedures. - 4.
+If the engine doesn't start, see your authorized POLARIS dealer or other qualified technician for service.